Customer Service Dashboard Template

 useful conditional formatting tricks

-When the cell value is greater than equal than 0.96 (96%), Excel will display the green icon.
-If the value is less than 96% but greater than 92%, the cell is yellow.
-Under 92%, this KPI is really bad, so we are using a red traffic light icon.
+Excel will display the green icon when the cell value is greater than or equal to 0.96 (96%).
+The cell is yellow if the value is less than 96% but greater than 92%.
+Under 92%, this KPI is bad, so we use a red traffic light icon.

 Click OK to validate the rule.